This ariticle is a short introduction ‘Theory of Constraints. It can help a lot to bring effiecieny in any work/process.

 Hence understanding it rightly can have huge implications on success or productivity of a process, an organization , a team or even for an individual.

-Here let me introduce to the Theory of Constraint (TOC).
+Here let us introduce ourselves with the Theory of Constraint (TOC).

 TOC is an overall management philosophy introduced by Eliyahu M. Goldratt in his 1984 book titled The Goal .